Angel of the North: History

 The Council's Art in Public Places Panel met three times to decide upon a shortlist of artists to build the new sculpture.
 They were inspired by Antony Gormley's series of structures called The Case for an Angel which he began creating in 1989.
 After two years of looking for a suitable candidate, Gormley was ultimately selected.
 After originally claiming that he did not "do roundabout art", Gormley was inspired after visiting the proposed site of the sculpture, comparing it to a "megalithic burial chamber".
+43-year-old Gormley was commissioned by August 1994.
+The intention was to have the structure built by 1996, the Year of Visual Arts.
+Gateshead Council had plans for six more huge statues.
+The structure was to cost £500,000.

+Gateshead planning committee voted 15-5 to let the sculpture be built on Wednesday 4 January 1995, under chairman Pat Conaty, and the council engineer Roger Turner.
+The choice of an angel figure came from Conaty, not Gormley.
+The Lib Dems (Peter Maughan) deeply opposed the planning application, saying 'we must not endorse this application'.
+The only Conservative on the council (Martin Callanan) said it would be 'ugly and intrusive'.
+The planning application, at Eighton Lodge, would need approval of the full council at the next meeting.
+At Gateshead Civic Centre, the council voted 41-14 to approve the scheme.

-Planning permission for the sculpture was secured in 1995 and Gateshead Council acquired funding of £800,000. £584,000 came from the Arts Council England, £150,000 from the European Regional Development Fund, £45,000 from Northern Arts, plus private sponsorship.
+Gateshead Council acquired funding of £800,000. £584,000 came from the Arts Council England, £150,000 from the European Regional Development Fund, £45,000 from Northern Arts, plus private sponsorship.
 Momentum for the sculpture continued into 1996, when a 1:20 maquette of the Angel went on display in Shipley Gallery, and Northern Arts won the Festival for UK Visual Arts Year.
 A two-year series of educational events were conducted with 30 schools and 1,400 children in the area who built their own small-scale versions of the Angel which later went on display in venues around Gateshead and in Sunderland.